How to Select a Printer Tray with Tray Selector

 Call tsModule.SetProfileButtonCopiesExtra(1, 2)

-' Set the document protect passsword in case the document is protected
+' Set the document protect password in case document is protected

 Call tsModule.SetDocumentProtectPassword("secret")